-- plan for and hold timely Post 16 PEPs and support confidence in understanding Post 16 provision and options. - be confident in identifying issues with students in EET and drilling down into these with provider; e.g. attendance below 95%, engagement with all sessions, progression pathways, SEND support in place etc. - o maintain focus on NEET need to develop training specific to this area. - Closer work with Leaving Care PAs to ensure their support with various issues. - Closer liaison / presence with partner services e.g. Leaving Care team, InspireSY, CYT (now part of LA) - look at access to IYSS to ensure synchronised data. - Improved tracking of Care Leaver cohort 18 plus to provide better Outcomes data.
+- plan for and hold timely Post 16 PEPs and support confidence in understanding Post 16 provision and options. - be confident in identifying issues with students in EET and drilling down into these with provider; e.g. attendance below 95%, engagement with all sessions, progression pathways, SEND support in place etc. - maintain focus on NEET training co-produced with SENDSARS available for Social Workers around combining EHCP Reviews with PEP meeting / raising profile of short online courses for young people seeking or with adhoc / part time / jobs with no training to help them experience success, build confidence and their CV, help them stay safe.

+- Closer work with Leaving Care PAs to ensure their support with various issues. - Improved data shared with partner services e.g. InspireSY, CYT (now part of LA) look at access to IYSS to ensure synchronised data.